Updated On

 Can I pick up a mole?

-I wouldn’t recommend trying to pick up a mole.
-They are solitary animals that don’t appreciate being handled.
-A mole may try to bite in self-defense if you attempt to grab or restrain it.
-It’s best to leave them alone.
+It’s best not to.
+Moles are solitary animals that don’t appreciate being handled.
+They may try to bite in self-defense, so it’s best to leave them alone.

 What attracts and repels moles?

 Moles are attracted to areas with plenty of their insect prey, like grubs and earthworms.
-Well-drained, loose soil is also ideal for their tunneling.
-Repellents often contain castor oil or other scents that deter moles.
+Well-drained, loose soil is also ideal for tunneling.
+Repellents often contain strong scents that deter moles, though some cause stomach upset.

 What are the signs of a mole infestation?